 Your credit rating should automatically improve if you consistently pay off your bills and credit cards.
 It is important to not put yourself in a situation where you cannot pay off your debts.
 The most common way to improve your credit score is to use credit cards and consistently pay them off.
 You can put small charges to pay off on a card each month, or you can get a secured credit card.

 Secured credit cards are offered at all major Canadian banks.
-These cards require a deposit so that the card holder can never be in default.
+These cards require a deposit so that the cardholder can never be in default.
 If the cardholder fails to pay the fees, then the deposit is used to pay the fees.
 It is recommended to not exceed 60% of the credit card limit and always make more than the minimum monthly payment.
 Qualifying for a mortgage with bad credit can be difficult with the major banks, always try a bad credit mortgage company.
 Bad credit mortgage companies specialize in poor credit loans and can prove the funds you require.
-Remember it take time to improve your low credit score, usually 6 months or longer.
+Remember it takes time to improve your low credit score, usually 6 months or longer.

 Getting A Mortgage with Bad Credit